CSCfi/Kielipankki-utilities/docs/howto_download_package.md

 Check if:

 - the download folder has the correct name (short-name)
-- the description has the correct name (possibly slightly shortened) and links via URN to META-SHARE
+- the description has the correct name (possibly slightly shortened) and links via URN to the metadata record
-- the subdirectory contains the zip file (short-name.zip)
+- the subdirectory contains the zip file(s) (short-name.zip)
-- the subdirectory contains the uncompressed README.txt and sometimes separate LICENSE.txt
+- the subdirectory contains the uncompressed README.txt and LICENSE.txt
 - for restricted corpora a license and acceptance page opens, that needs to be approved before download

-Move the resource from the list of upcoming resources to the list of published resources.
+- for RES corpora, check the functionality of the LBR record

+Mark the resource as published in the database.
 See instructions under [docs: how to maintain resources lists](howto_maintain_resource_lists_database.md)

-Update the META-SHARE record and add the location PID.
+Update the metadata record and add the location PID.

 Create or upate the resource group page, see [docs: how to create a resource group page](howto_resource_group_page.md).